American Herald Tribune: Origins

 The American Herald Tribune was launched in 2015 and described itself as a "genuinely independent online media outlet".
 It said it was funded by online advertisement revenue, individual donors, and foundations.
 The website published news in English and paid U.S. citizens to contribute articles.
 The tone of the website's articles usually corresponded to the political positions of the Iranian government; they criticized the foreign policy of the US, Israel and president Donald Trump.
 One of the website's editors, Tim King, said it was run by a Brazilian named "Sam", but the website's records showed it was registered in Sam's name.
 The email address used to register the site belonged to economist Paul Craig Roberts, but he denied knowing anything about the email.

-Reports identified Canadian academic Anthony J. Hall as a central figure associated with AHT during this period.
-Hall drew public controversy over allegedly publishing Holocaust and 9/11 conspiracy theories, he was suspended from his job in 2016 by the University of Lethbridge.
+Reports identified Canadian academic Anthony J. Hall as a central figure associated with American Herald Tribune during this period.
+Hall taught Native American studies, liberal education and globalization at the University of Lethbridge.
+Hall drew public controversy for denying the Holocaust and promoting 9/11 conspiracy theories, and was suspended from his job in 2016 by the University of Lethbridge.
+He was reinstated to his position in November 2017, and he retired in 2018.